robfatland/reorganiseduponthefloor/README.md

 A summary overview of robfatland github repos, and beyond

-## github.com/robfatland, an organization of dubious merit
+## [github.com/robfatland](https://github.com/robfatland), an organization of dubious merit

 ### Research and Outreach

+* Research folder
    * galleryclone
    * cormorack
    * chlorophyll
    * notebooks
    * rpy
    * golive
    * ocean
-    * Jupyter.
-Current work on Regional Cabled Array and associated ocean data.
-    * Action: Build into a Jupyter Book; build a course.
+* Outreach folder
    * mocean
    * othermathclub
        * Jupyter
        * Middleschool / Highschool math with considerable coding applications
        * Action: Full map in sub-folder; reorganize
-* pythonbytes
+   * pythonbytes -> Outreach folder
+       * Jupyter
+       * See Outreach subfolder
-* boojum
+   * boojum -> Outreach folder
+       * Jupyter
+       * A lot of good content; this is not a simple scrape-and-burn
+       * Includes a large poem, several notebooks, some actual work
+       * Action: Summarize, think carefully about the fate of this one
-* chemistry
+   * chemistry -> Outreach folder
+       * Action: scrape and burn
-* genomics
+   * genomics -> Outreach folder

-Student project support for Rosalind bioinformatics coding problems.
+       * Ridhi-inspired student support for Rosalind bioinformatics coding problems
-Unfortunately Rosalind does not appreciate published code solutions so this repo was a bit of a non-starter.

-Action: Move the content, delete the repo.
+       * Action: scrape and burn
+       * No Rosalind solutions online!

 ### practical cloud